nikita-bohra/Nikita-Bohra/README.md

 ## 🌟 About Me

 Hi there!
-I'm **Nikita Bohra**, an academically accomplished individual with a strong foundation in **commerce, human resources, and financial analytics**.
-My academic journey across three degrees from Mumbai University has helped me develop strong analytical, business, and data interpretation skills.
+I'm **Nikita Bohra**, an academically accomplished individual with a strong foundation in **commerce, finance, and data analytics**.
+My education spans across **B.Com, M.Com (HRM)**, and **LL.B**, equipping me with a diverse and analytical perspective on business, compliance, and people management.

 I'm passionate about:
 - **Equity Research**
 - **Business & Financial Analysis**
 - **Risk Management**
-- **Regulatory Compliance**
+- **Regulatory & Compliance Analytics**
 - **Data-Driven Decision Making**

-I’m currently **open to work** and looking to contribute to a growth-driven organization where I can apply my skills to deliver insights and support strategic initiatives.

 ---

 ## 🎓 Education

+**Bachelor of Laws (LL.B)**
+*University of Mumbai, 2022*
+- Gained knowledge in contract, administrative, and labor laws – enhancing my understanding of compliance and regulatory frameworks.

 **Master of Commerce (M.Com) – Human Resource Management**
 *University of Mumbai, 2019*